ingramleedy/Airport_Restaurants/README.md

-# Airport Based Restaurants
+# What is Airport Based Restaurants?

-This repository is for pilot's using the electronic flight bag (EFB) [ForeFlight](https://www.foreflight.com/) app and contains a *content pack* copy of the Airport Based Restaurants from
+This repository is for pilot's using the electronic flight bag (EFB) [ForeFlight](https://www.foreflight.com/) app and contains selectable ForeFlight *content packs* that provide map overlays of restaurants at or near airports.
-Google Maps data from [Airport Restaurants](https://www.google.com/maps/d/embed?mid=1ESeubCk9sDWafBt8iQ4dzXu97tftJBQ&hl=en&ehbc=2E312F&fbclid=IwAR0pxghD-9-qjVp166ebeCYMnEOpqAXOfqoKARUX1Tr5rWK2F8bplGpDelg&ll=48.50138401582604%2C-109.82212150000001&z=4).

 # What are ForeFlight Content Packs
 ForeFlight *content packs* allow organizations and individuals to create and import bundles of related content that can be accessed in the app, making it easier to adapt ForeFlight to a variety of specialized uses.
 See [ForeFlight Content Pack Overview](https://www.foreflight.com/products/foreflight-mobile/user-content/content-packs) and [ForeFlight Content Pack Support](https://foreflight.com/support/content-packs/).

-# Airport Restaurant Content
+# Airport Restaurant's Content

 We all love a mission to fly somewhere to eat that is on location of an airport or just nearby walking distance.
 These *content pack* provides a directory of airport restaurants viewable as waypoints on the ForeFlight map page.
 This allows you to research and plan your destination around food.

 As an example, this is how the restaurants are shown over Florida, once the content pack is imported and selected from maps.

 <p align="center">
   <img width="600" src="docs/img/florida.jpg" />